 - In the Display settings window, scroll down until you see the “Advanced display settings” link.
 Click on it.

 - On the next screen, under Display information, you can see what graphics card you have beside your Display information.
 In the screenshot example below, my PC is running NVIDIA GeForce RTX 2070 Super graphics card on a Dell S2716DG monitor.

-This method only shows your graphics card’s brand and model along with some info about the monitor you’re using, the configured resolution, refresh rate, etc. To learn more about your graphics card’s specifications and other details, use other methods below.
+This method shows your graphics card’s brand and model, along with some information about the monitor you’re using, the configured resolution, refresh rate, etc. If you want to learn more about your graphics card’s specifications and other details, use the other methods below.

-Another simple method to quickly learn about your graphics card on Windows 11/10 is by viewing them in the System Information window.
+Another straightforward method to quickly learn about your graphics card is through the System Information window.
+Follow these steps:

 - In the left sidebar, expand Components, then select Display.

 - Your graphics card info will be shown in the right pane.

-However, the System Information window only reveals your graphics card’s manufacturer, model, driver version and some minor details.
-To know even more about your graphics card, use other methods below instead.
+However, the System Information window only reveals your graphics card’s manufacturer, model, driver version, and some minor details.
+If you want to know even more about your graphics card, use the other methods below.

-To learn more about your graphics card such as its chip type, VRAM memory (the X amount of GB you usually see on graphics card), and others, you can view them in the DirectX Diagnostic on Windows 11/10, or often known as DXDIAG.
-Follow the steps below to open DirectX Diagnostic to check your graphics card details.
+If you want to learn more about your graphics card, such as its chip type, VRAM memory (the amount of GB you usually see on graphics card), and other details, you can view them in DirectX Diagnostic (DXDIAG) on Windows 11/10.
+Here’s how:

 - Go to start menu, search and open DXDIAG.